 More than half the victims of childhood choking are infants.
 If your baby is choking, knowing what to do may allow you to save your child’s life.

-If the obstruction is mild, your baby can cough, make sounds and might clear the object without help.
+If the obstruction is mild, your baby can cough, make sounds, and clear the object without help.
 You’ll know that bit of food or hunk of stuff is gone if your baby spits it out or starts to cough or cry.

-If the obstruction is severe, you will need to help your baby clear it away with back blows and chest compressions.
+If the obstruction is severe, you will need to help your baby clear it away with back blows and chest compression.

 Using the palm of your free hand, hit your baby forcefully between the shoulder blades five times.
 Stop after each slap to check if the blockage has cleared.
-Did the object come out?
-If not, continue.
+If the object does not come out, continue.

 Call 911 or your country’s emergency response number after providing care for two minutes.

-Repeat step one and two until the object comes out or until medical help arrives.
+Repeat until the object comes out or until medical help arrives.

-3. If your baby becomes unresponsive, give 30 chest compressions.
 Open your baby’s mouth and look.
 If you can see the object, use your finger to remove it.
-If you can’t see it, don’t attempt to remove it because you could push it deeper into your baby’s airway.
+If you can’t see it, don’t attempt to remove it because you could push it deeper into the baby’s airway.